 Proteins can include positively and negatively side chains, making sorption (or covalent) binding to proteins more important for ionic species than for the neutral ones.
 However, protein interaction can be very complex and depending on a variety of factors.
 QSARs have been established in order to predict pharmaceutical interaction with blood serum proteins.
 Current knowledge is not sufficient to draw any conclusions for ion partitioning to structural proteins (Goss et al. 2013; Ng & Hungerbühler 2014; Endo et al. 2011).

-Summarized it can be concluded: considering the neutral form (i.e. the fraction that will be present in the neutral form) will give some indication of the log Kow driven bioaccumulation which is todays state of the art of describing bioaccumulation which directly can be compared to the Annex XIII criteria.
+Summarized, it can be concluded: considering the neutral form (i.e. the fraction that will be present in the neutral form) will give some indication of the log Kow driven bioaccumulation which is todays state of the art of describing bioaccumulation which directly can be compared to the Annex XIII criteria.
 Due to the variety of possible target tissues other than storage lipids, normalization of BCFs to the corresponding target tissues as well as derivation of new threshold values for BCFs related to non-storage-lipid bioaccumulation might be necessary in order to correctly account for non-lipid bioaccumulation.
-Bioaccumuation related processes, which could be more relevant for the ionic species than for the neutral form are still not enough understood in order to derive quantitative criteria.
+Bioaccumuation related processes, which could be more relevant for the ionic species than for the neutral form are still not understood enough in order to derive quantitative criteria.

 Organ- and tissue-specific accumulation

 A class of substances which received a lot of scientific attention during the past years are perfluorinated alkyl acids (PFAAs).
 Reviewing various data sources and modelling approaches, it has been shown that there is a big variation in the reported elimination half-lives between genders and species.
 The authors conclude after reviewing several studies, that the observed bioaccumulation patterns have to be explained with phospholipid but also protein interaction.
-Further, accumulation of PFAAs occurs preferably also in specific organs and tissues (Ng & Hungerbühler 2014).
+Further, accumulation of PFAAs also occurs preferably in specific organs and tissues (Ng & Hungerbühler 2014).

 Therefore, applying a traditional approach of normalization to the lipid content of an organism might not be suitable, as the target tissue for bioaccumulation might vary not only with the substance but also with the target species.
 Given the variability of potential bioaccumulation mechanism of the ionic substances (or the ionic form of a substance), it might be useful, to develop a separate bioaccumulation framework (with the pKa as a trigger value for generating entering this path).